Appendix A: RISCV

 ... /usr/bin/python2.7-config

-Then do install by pip3 as follows [19],
+Then install it using pip3 as follows [19]:

 $ sudo apt install python3-pip